-To help speed up the process of choosing the right forex broker ASIC regulated the key players are compared with the ‘top 5’ placed on the table above.
+To help speed up the process of choosing the right forex broker only Australian Securities And Investments Commission (ASIC regulated) firms were listed on this page.
 To make the figures relevant to Australian foreign exchange market conditions, other third-party sources were also used to collect data such as spreads and fees.
 Below shows the complete Australia forex broker list.

 Australian Forex broker